-How Long Does Best Friend Emojis Last on Snapchat
+How Long Do Best Friends Last on Snapchat

 With this, we have reached the end of our blog.
 Today we have learnt that the specifications of the algorithm on which Snapchat runs are not clearly revealed to us.
 However, if you completely stop interaction with your contact, it won’t take longer than a week for the Best Friend emoji to disappear.

 Another key takeaway from the blog should be you can’t directly make changes to your Best Friends list on Snapchat.
 The app would make alterations depending on your interaction level with other users on the platform.
 If this blog has helped you to get a grasp of how Snapchat functions, please reach out to us in the comments sections below.
 Let us know if you have any more queries.